 13 December 1976: John Radford signed for West Ham.
 He had played 475 league games for Arsenal and scored 149 goals, winning the League, FA Cup and Fairs Cup.
 He played one season for WHU, and one for Blackburn before dropping into non-league football.

 13 December 1988: David Hillier’s first appearance (a testimonial v Shrewsbury).
 He went on to make over 100 appearances for Arsenal before playing for Portsmouth and Bristol City, retiring from football in 2003.

 13 December 1998: Arsenal lost 3-2 away to table topping Aston Villa.
-Having taken a 2–0 lead, through two goals scored by Bergkamp, Arsenal let in three goals in the second half to lose the match.
+Having taken a 2–0 lead, both scored by Bergkamp, Arsenal let in three goals in the second half.
 This debacle was followed by a 19 match unbeaten run, which took Arsenal to the edge of winning the championship themselves.
 This was the only game in which Arsenal conceded more than one goal all season.

 13 December 2000: Tomas Danilevicius signed from Lausanne Sport for £1m.
 He played two league games and one FA Cup tie before being loaned to Dunfermline.
-After that he returned to Beveren in July 2001.
-After that he moved to Italian football.
+After that he returned to Beveren in July 2001 before going on to Italian football.

 13 December 2015: Aston Villa 0 Arsenal 2 followed one win in the previous four, but still took Arsenal back to the top of the league with goals from Giroud and Ramsey.